Skip to content

 Enforcement and penalties

-Authorised people (Neighbourhood wardens, our staff, police officers) have the power to issue a fine (fixed penalty notice) of £100 if you do not follow the PSPO.
-The fine is reduced to £60 if it is paid within ten working days of issue.
+Authorised people (,police officers and Neighbourhood wardens) have the power to issue a fine (fixed penalty notice) if you do not follow the PSPO.
 If the fine is not paid, you will be taken to court.
 The maximum fine is £1,000.